-25. Share Based Payments
+Note 15.
+Share Based Payments

-The Group established the Rent.com.au Limited Long Term Incentive Plan ("LTIP") as approved by shareholders on 20 May 2015.
+The Rent.com.au Limited Long-Term Incentive Plan ("LTIP") was established following approval by shareholders on 20 May 2015.
 All employees, directors and consultants are eligible to participate in the LTIP.

-The LTIP provides for the issuance of:
+The LTIP provides for the issue of:

-- (a) Performance Rights which, upon a determination by the Board that the performance conditions attached to the Performance Rights have been met, will result in the issue of one ordinary Share in the Company for each Performance Right; and - (b) Plan Options which, upon a determination by the Board that the vesting conditions attached to the Plan Options have been met, will result in the Plan Options vesting and being able to be exercised into Shares by payment of the exercise price.
+- Performance Rights which, upon a determination by the Board that the performance conditions attached to the Performance Rights have been met, will result in the issue of one ordinary Share in the Company for each Performance Right; and - Plan Options which, upon a determination by the Board that the vesting conditions attached to the Plan Options have been met, will result in the Plan Options vesting and being able to be exercised into Shares by payment of the exercise price.